ddmitov/perl-executing-browser/doc/SETTINGS.md

 }
 ```

-A JavaScript settings object for a Perl script run by PEB may have the following properties:
+A JavaScript settings object for a Perl script run by PEB has the following properties:

 * **scriptRelativePath**
   ``String`` for the relative path of a Perl script run by PEB